zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 ## The Burdens of Unhindered Development

-To advance a machine learning project past the initial stages of ideation and experimentation, a continuously growing set of features, tools and technologies are required.
-Experiment tracking is needed to record, recall and share results.
+We need a continuously growing set of features, tools and technologies if we want to advance a machine learning project past the initial stages of ideation and experimentation.
+Experiment tracking is required to record, recall and share results.
-Getting the model accuracy up to acceptable levels in decent time often involves employing distributed data processing, model training and hyper-parameter search techniques.
+Getting the model accuracy up to acceptable levels in decent time often involves employing distributed data processing, model training and hyperparameter search techniques.
 For online inference, a model serving system must be present, followed by monitoring, data profiling and drift detection.
 Some form of orchestration is crucial to getting all these features to interact and function in sync to achieve a continuous automated workflow.
 This brief